 This week the Knowing Your Business Radio show was presented by Ian Gentles and Chris Hogan.

-Digital Marketing Specialist based in Banbury Oxfordshire, The founder and Digital Marketing Manager of Knowing Your Business (the business radio show that is a rather useful marketing vehicle with podcasts)
+Marketing Specialist based in Banbury Oxfordshire, The founder and Digital Marketing Manager of Knowing Your Business (the business radio show that is a rather useful marketing vehicle with podcasts).
+And Banburyshire Info – an online community website

 Helps Business towards – increasing their (on and off line) sales and boosting their business reputation.
 Deals in the aspect of digital communication strategy concerned with understanding market opportunities, cultivating markets and customers, and generating awareness and demand for product and services.